Our Organisation Search Quick Links

 Methodology

-AFFOR employs a microsimulation approach, combining outputs from the C-ForBES model with microdata from the Teagasc National Farm Survey (NFS).
+AFFOR employs a microsimulation approach, combining outputs from the ForBES (Ryan & O’Donoghue, 2016) and C-ForBES (Ryan & O’Donoghue, 2021) models with microdata from the Teagasc National Farm Survey (NFS).
 Key components include:

 • Economic modelling: Simulation of counterfactual income streams by replacing one hectare of livestock agriculture with forestry on equivalent soils, accounting for timber revenues, subsidies, and forgone agricultural income.

-• Carbon accounting: Application of IPCC (2006) guidelines and National Inventory Report (NIR, 2018) emission factors to estimate carbon sequestration and displaced emissions over a 200-year time horizon.
+• Carbon accounting: Application of IPCC (2006) guidelines and National Inventory Report (NIR, 2018) emission factors to estimate forest carbon sequestration and displaced agricultural emissions over a 200-year time horizon.

-• Annualisation: Conversion of long-term forest NPVs into annual equivalised values to enable comparison with agricultural incomes.
+• Annualisation: Conversion of long-term forest NPVs into annual equivalised values (AE NPV) to enable comparison with annual agricultural incomes.

-• Biodiversity integration: Delphi and expert survey methods generate biodiversity change scores for transitions from agricultural land to Sitka spruce, birch, or oak forests.
+• Biodiversity integration: Delphi and expert survey methods generate biodiversity values for different forest types (species), soils, management and canopy closure stage, along with the change in floral biodiversity on different farm types and grazing intensities as a result of the transition from agricultural land to Sitka spruce, birch, or oak forests.

 • Biodiversity scorecards for forest transitions, enabling integrated assessment of land-use change impacts.